space-apes/recursionist-quickstarts/meanQuickstart/meanQuickstartScratchpad.md

         - "pipes" tranforming values to display (locale, currency etc)
 ## SERVICES
 - data/logic isn't associated with specific view
-- data/logic shared across componentsw
+- data/logic shared across components
+- instead of directly, use services to do things like

-- what is data binding
+    - fetch data from server
-- what is meant by 'state' in this context
+    - valdiate user input
+    - log directly into console
+- `@Injectable()` class decorator